 How Do I Sign Up to be an Uber Eats Delivery Driver?

-If you enjoy driving, and the idea of a flexible schedule and extra cash burning a hole in your pocket sounds great, then the next step is to register to be an Uber Eats delivery partner and see what is available in your area!
-And if it’s not available yet, hold tight… Uber Eats is growing rapidly and it could be in your area before you know it!
+If you enjoy driving and the idea of a flexible schedule, then the next step is to register to be an Uber Eats delivery partner and see what is available in your area!
+If it’s not available yet, hold tight… Uber Eats is growing rapidly and it could be in your area before you know it!

 You don’t have to dress up for a fancy interview, rearrange your lifestyle or interrupt previous obligations.
 You just sign up and then wait for the background check to clear (this takes about a week) and if cleared, you’ll be ready to start delivering and making some cash!